 Our mission in Residence Education is to foster the academic, cultural, intellectual, personal, and social development of students living in the residence halls, while encouraging and supporting one another's development.
 We work in partnership to continually improve our services and create a safe, inclusive, and multicultural residence hall community.

 Our Core Philosophies

 It is important that we share who we are as an organization including the tangible ways we work towards building inclusive communities.

 We are committed to creating just and inclusive communities in our halls and amongst our staff as verbalized in the Living at Michigan Credo.
-This is realized in various ways such as the Professional and Student Social Justice classes, the Diversity Peer Educator/Assistant Program, participation in the Day of CHANGE, and our work towards creating a campus climate that is open, respectful, and welcoming to students and staff of all social identities.
+This is realized in various ways such as the Professional and Student Social Justice classes, the Diversity Peer Educator Program, participation in a variety of workshops, and our work towards creating a campus climate that is open, respectful, and welcoming to students and staff of all social identities.

 Our Community Development Model (CDM) is our primary tool used by professional and student staff to co-create positive, inclusive communities.
 Unlike some models which are driven by numbers and certain programming requirements, the CDM is an assessment based model guided by intentional/two-week plans and supervision.
 The tenants of the CDM are:

 - Get to know every resident very well,

 - Assist residents in getting to know each other,

 - Develop activities to address the needs that have been identified, and